rajannpatel/landscape-docs/en/landscape-install-manual.md

 After having installed the basic server profile of Ubuntu Server, we need to install the PostgreSQL database and configure it for use by Landscape.
 Please follow these steps:

 ## Install PostgreSQL and required libraries
-In the database server, run this command to install the database software.
+On an Ubuntu 18.04 (bionic) database server, run this command to install the database software.

 ```
 sudo apt-get install postgresql-10 python-apt postgresql-plpython3-10 postgresql-contrib-10 postgresql-10-debversion
 ```

-Note that if using a different Ubuntu release for the database server (e.g. 20.04), the packages names might differ.
+Note that if using a different Ubuntu release for the database server, the package names might differ.
 For instance, on Ubuntu 20.04:

 ```
 sudo apt-get install postgresql-12 python-apt postgresql-plpython3-12 postgresql-contrib postgresql-12-debversion